skywind3000/vim-color-patch/README.md

 :color {NAME}
 ```

-This plugin will try to find scripts located in the folder specified by `g:cpatch_path` and source them in the following order:
+This plugin will try to find scripts located in the directory  specified by `g:cpatch_path` and source them in the following order:

 1) `__init__.vim`
 2) `__init__.lua`